 In the old GTM, the founder played more of a manager role.
-In the Modern GTM the founder must act as a conductor, orchestrating the interwoven activities of FIVE different groups—Product, Education, Community, Sales, and Marketing.
+In the Modern GTM for enterprise businesses, the founder must act as a conductor, orchestrating the interwoven activities of five groups: product, education, community, sales, and marketing.
 As any experienced founder will tell you, there will be periods where the founder is also the leader and builder of one or more of the functions!
 Who said this was easy?

-Education.
-In the Unusual model, Education is a full time responsibility.
+In the Unusual Ventures model, education is a full-time responsibility.
 Why?
-Our strong belief is that the best way to attract potential users is to produce quality educational content — it turns out people like to learn (even more so in a pandemic).
+Our strong belief is that the best way to attract potential USERS is to produce quality educational content — it turns out people like to learn (even more so in a pandemic).
 Quality educational content is not marketing material.

-Marketing collaborates with Product to distribute content to trial users to keep them on track for reaching that “Aha” moment.
+Marketing collaborates with product to distribute content to trial USERS to keep them on track for reaching that “aha” moment.

-For a founder, assembling the right team to successfully execute the Modern GTM is certainly not easy and it requires a high degree of self-awareness.
+For a founder, assembling the right team to successfully execute the Modern GTM is certainly not easy and requires a high degree of self-awareness.
 Knowing what skills you as a founder bring to the organization and what skills need to be hired can be the difference between early success and failure.
 A founder is responsible for making sure the organization always has the best people possible in every role and for learning at the rate the startup needs him/her to in order to meet its goals.